Which Korean Job Platforms Actually Work for Foreigners: An Honest Comparison

 Language: English and other languages.
 Chinese interface available.

-What it offers: Multilingual career counseling (10 languages), the Career-Up Training Program for international students, labor dispute mediation, and legal consultation.
+What it offers: Multilingual career counseling, the Career-Up Training Program for international students, labor dispute mediation, and legal consultation.
 Physical offices in Jung-gu, Gangnam, and Yeongdeungpo.
 The online job board showed 18 job categories at time of research but no active listings rendered.

 Best for: Seoul-based foreign residents who need multilingual human counseling alongside their job search.
 International students in the Career-Up Training Program.
 Anyone needing labor mediation or dispute resolution.

 Language: Korean primarily.
-An English section existed but the work.go.kr/eng URL was not accessible at the time of research (April 2026), possibly following the September 2024 migration to the Employment24 system.
-Verify at work.go.kr before relying on the English section.
+The old WorkNet platform (work.go.kr) was rebranded to Work24 (work24.go.kr) on September 23, 2024, consolidating WorkNet job listings with other government employment services.
+An English section existed under the old WorkNet, but the English URL was not accessible at the time of research, possibly following the migration.
+Verify at work24.go.kr before relying on the English section.

 Scale: 4.52 million registered job seekers in 2024.
 The platform covers the full range of Korean employers from SMEs to large corporations.